-- As of August 2018, about 1 in 3 employed veterans with a service-connected disability worked in the public sector, compared to about 1 in 5 veterans with no disability and 13 percent of nonveterans.
+- As of August 2018, about one in three employed veterans with a service-connected disability worked in the public sector, compared to about one in five veterans with no disability and 13 percent of nonveterans.

-- The unemployment rate of veterans varied across the country, ranging from 1.4 percent in Iowa to 6.5 percent in the District of Columbia.
+- The unemployment rate of veterans varied across the country, ranging from 1.4% in Iowa to 6.5% in the District of Columbia.